kedro-org/kedro/docs/source/extend_kedro/custom_datasets.md

     ...
 ```

 We provide additional examples of [how to use parameters through the data catalog's YAML API](../data/data_catalog.md#using-the-data-catalog-with-the-yaml-api).
-For an example of how to use these parameters in your dataset's constructor, please see the [SparkDataSet](/kedro.extras.datasets.spark.SparkDataSet)'s implementation.
+For an example of how to use these parameters in your dataset's constructor, please see the [SparkDataSet implementation](/kedro.extras.datasets.spark.SparkDataSet).

 ## How to contribute a custom dataset implementation

 One of the easiest ways to contribute back to Kedro is to share a custom dataset.
 Kedro has a :code:`kedro.extras.datasets` sub-package where you can add a new custom dataset implementation to share it with others.
-You can find out more in the [Kedro contribution guide](https://github.com/kedro-org/kedro/blob/main/CONTRIBUTING.md) on Github.
+You can find out more in the [Kedro contribution guide on Github](https://github.com/kedro-org/kedro/blob/main/CONTRIBUTING.md).

 To contribute your custom dataset: